Available in Classic and VPC

 curl -i -X PUT -H "X-Delete-After: 3600" -H "X-Auth-Token: $token" -T "/FILE_PATH/OBJECT" https://kr.archive.ncloudstorage.com/v1/AUTH_{project_id}/{container}/{object}

-An example of setting the life cycle by including the X-Delete-At or X-Delete-After header in the object POST request is as follows:
+An example of setting the lifecycle by including the X-Delete-At or X-Delete-After header in an object POST request is as follows:

 Syntax